-4.12 Safeguarding concerns / allegations regarding another staff member, supply teacher, volunteer or contractor
+4.12 Safeguarding Concerns / Allegations regarding Another Staff Member, Supply Teacher, Volunteer or Contractor

-If staff have safeguarding concerns or an allegation is made about another member of staff (including supply teachers), volunteers, and contractors:
+If staff have safeguarding concerns or an allegation is made about another member of staff (including supply teachers, volunteers, and contractors):

-- posing a risk of harm to children they should follow the processes and procedures set out in the Trust's 'Policy for Dealing with Safeguarding Concerns / Allegations regarding staff, including supply teachers, volunteers and contractors'. - that does not meet the harm threshold, then this should be shared in accordance with processes and procedures set out in the Trust's 'Policy for Dealing with Safeguarding Concerns / Allegations regarding staff, including supply teachers, volunteers and contractors'.
+- Harming or posing a risk of harm to children they should follow the processes and procedures set out in the Trust's 'Allegations / Concerns Policy in Relation to Adults'. - That does not meet the harm threshold, then this should be shared in accordance with processes and procedures set out in the Trust's 'Allegations / Concerns Policy in Relation to Adults'.